 The project charter is generic enough that it won’t have to be changed much throughout the project life cycle.
 It is usually written by a manager who works directly above the project manager, though a project manager can be the one who creates it.

-The project manager creates the project management plan, which will consolidate other management plans, such as the scope management plan, cost management plan, quality management plan, process improvement plan, human resource plan, communication management plan, procurement management plan, etc. It will include baselines, such as the schedule baseline, cost performance baseline and scope baseline.
+It should also include baselines, such as the schedule baseline, cost performance baseline and scope baseline.
 The baseline will only change through a formal change request.

-Then comes the time to direct and manage the project execution.
+Once there’s a solid project management plan describing how the project will be executed, then comes the time to direct and manage the project execution.
 The project has started, and deliverables are being produced.
-This is the process to manage the technical and organizational parts of the project.
+This is the process of managing the technical and organizational parts of the project.
 It serves to foster a smooth execution of project work.
-The execution of the project is divided into three parts: implement, manage and reporting on status.
+The execution of the project is divided into three parts: implement, manage and report on status.